 Of course, you can skip this step entirely by purchasing

-from Natural Pigments.Making Gouache Paint
+from Natural Pigments.How to Make Gouache Paint

 -